surjikal/sublime-coffee-compile/README.md

 Just highlight some CoffeeScript code, right click and select the _Coffee Compile_ command.
 To compile the whole file, don't highlight any text.

-This package assumes that the _coffee_ command is on your path (it probably is).
-You can configure an explicit path to _coffee_ in the settings file.

 ## Common Issues